EMBO Member

 EMBO 2002 | FelC 06–09

-We are interested in the mechanisms that maintain genomic stability.
+We are interested in the mechanisms that maintain genome stability and the link between genome stability, human diseases and aging.
 Our work is focused on the ATM-mediated signaling network, which is activated by DNA damage.
-ATM is a powerful protein kinase that is absent in patients with the genomic instability syndrome, ataxia-telangiectasia (A-T).
-Another focus of interest in the lab is the molecular pathology of neurodegeneration in A-T.
+ATM is a powerful protein kinase that is absent in patients with the genome instability syndrome, ataxia-telangiectasia (A-T).
+We are also interested in the molecular pathology of the cerebellar degeneration in A-T.

-Keywords: DNA damage response / genome stability / ATM / ataxia-telangiectasia / cell cycle checkpoints / genetic predisposition to cancer / aging
+Keywords: DNA damage response / genome stability / ATM / ataxia-telangiectasia / neurodegeneration / genetic predisposition to cancer / aging

 Subject area(s): Chromatin & Transcription | Genome Stability & Dynamics | Signal Transduction